abhinemani/abhinemani.github.io/_posts/2021-01-01-Let-s-Move-Beyond-Open-Data-Portals.md

 A good example of this is Foursquare.
 Beforehand you’d do everything in one app.
 Now there’s Foursquare and Swarm.
 Facebook has Messenger as a separate app.
 Google has like 17 different apps.
 You’re seeing this shift from just one specific application that does everything to many different applications designed for a particular experience.

-> _Focus on a single, specific, and meaningful user experience, and build a beautiful interface simply for that._
+That’s trend two: Focus on a single, specific, and meaningful user experience, and build a beautiful interface simply for that.

-That’s trend two.

 ## Trend three is this notion of an architecture participation.